frank-deng/fgfs-tools/README.md

 #### Description

-View FlightGear report, control your aircraft via your browser.

-PHP is used to access and manipulate the Property Tree of FlightGear via telnet.
+PHP is used to manipulate the Property Tree of FlightGear, or run fgcommand via telnet.

-Works well on console-based browsers like [w3m](http://w3m.sourceforge.net/), [lynx](http://lynx.isc.org/), [retawq](http://retawq.sourceforge.net/).
+At present, screenshot capture and download is implemented.

 #### Install